-The University of Padua, founded in 1222, centers around this predominently16th-century palazzo with an 18th-century facade.
+The University of Padua, founded in 1222, centers around this predominantly16th-century palazzo with an 18th-century facade.
 It's named after the Osteria del Bo' (bo' means "ox"), an inn that once stood on the site.
-It's worth a visit to see the exquisite and perfectly proportioned anatomy theater (1594), the beautiful "Old Courtyard," and a hall with a lectern used by Galileo.
+It's worth a visit to see the perfectly proportioned anatomy theater (1594), the beautiful "Old Courtyard," and a hall with a lectern used by Galileo.
 You can enter only as part of a guided tour.
 Most guides speak English, but it is worth checking ahead by phone.

-Via VIII Febbraio, Padua, 35122, Italy
+Via VIII Febbraio, Padua, Veneto, 35122, Italy